fuzzylogicxx/fuzzylogic/posts/development_decisions.md

 ## How should I centre the content?
 Use an overall page wrapper?
 What about when sections have a full-width background?

 Composition!

+Slice page up into vertical sections (based on logical groups and/or full-width backgrounds) and give them padding on all sides.
+The lateral padding will give you your gutters on narrow screens.
+You might use a box layout but more likely might not consider them true boxes if the lateral padding is different from the vertical padding so you might just DIY them.

-Use a dedicated box layout and give it padding.
-Within that use a dedicated center layout for your wrappers.
-You get the best of all worlds.
+Within each section, nest a dedicated center layout for your width-constraining wrappers.

+This approach offers the best of all worlds semantically (landmark elements at the top level) and stylistically versus the “wrapper div around everything” approach.

-Flow/stack layouts are generally best _within_ those boxes rather than at the top level.
+It also avoids problems such as collapsing margins that would be caused by trying to use vertical margins in situations where “boxes with padding” is more appropriate.
+Relatedly, flow/stack layouts are generally best _within_ your wrappers rather than at the top level.

 ## Should lists of articles be a bunch of sibling `article`s?
 Should they be in a list elememt?